 This group increased its share in the US writers’ community by 7.88% compared to 2019.

-Latine & Hispanic authors are the biggest minority authors group in the United States as of 2020.
+Latino & Hispanic authors are the biggest minority authors group in the United States as of 2020.

 Year

-Share of Latine/Hispanic writers among US authors
+Share of Latino/Hispanic writers among US authors

 Change